syncfusion-content/asp.netwebforms-docs/aspnet/DatePicker/Server-Side-Events.md

 ---
 layout: post
-title: Server Side Events in ASP.NET WebForm DatePicker Control | Syncfusion
+title: Server Side Events in ASP.NET WebForms DatePicker Control | Syncfusion
-description: Learn here all about server side events support in Syncfusion Essential ASP.NET WebForm DatePicker control, its elements, and more.
+description: Learn here all about server side events support in Syncfusion Essential ASP.NET WebForms DatePicker control, its elements, and more.
 platform: aspnet
 control: DatePicker
 documentation: ug
 ---

-# Server Side Events in ASP.NET WebForm DatePicker
+# Server Side Events in ASP.NET WebForms DatePicker

 EJWEB DatePicker control supports the Server side events too.
 This allows you to configure the DatePicker functionality in code-behind also.
 Please refer the below code, to use the server side events of EJWEB DatePicker